 40 hours of pre-licensing education is required for each line of authority.
 For example, 40 hours for property and 40 hours for casualty (80 hours total for a Property & Casualty license).
 Upon completion of the pre-licensing requirements, a certificate of completion is issued to the licensing candidate.
 The certificate of completion must be obtained prior to sitting for the state's licensing exam.

 IIAC is an approved provider of pre-licensing classes for Property & Casualty, Personal Lines only, and Life & Health.
 Classes are held in our Wethersfield classroom and are designed to help both members and non-members pass the State exam for the first time.
 Also, a Property & Casualty or Personal Lines only Homestudy Program is available.
-For a printable registration form with class dates, click on the link below:
+See the class options on the right.

 Questions concerning this process can be directed to: